-Haftor remains active as a musician and composer on the international jazz scene and was a featured artist in Creative Scotland’s “Made in Scotland” showcase in 2013.
-He has recorded five studio albums with Haftor Medbøe Group and has featured on numerous others as sideman.
-Recent recordings include 'Bitter Together' (2014) with bass clarinetist Pete Furniss, his regular collaborator at the National Galleries of Scotland, where they present improvised responses to visiting exhibitions.
-In 2016 Haftor released an album of original compositions on Norwegian Losen Records with pianist Espen Eriksen and trumpeter Gunnar Halle.
-Haftor also runs his own record label, Copperfly.
-Haftor tours extensively in the UK and abroad with a variety of projects and is a Yamaha endorsed artist.
+Haftor remains active as a musician and composer on the international jazz scene and has recorded five studio albums with Haftor Medbøe Group.
+Recent releases include 'Bitter Together' (2014) with bass clarinetist Pete Furniss, the 2016 release on Norwegian Losen Records with pianist Espen Eriksen and trumpeter Gunnar Halle, a collaboration with Swedish pianist Jacob Karlzon in 2019, and an album celebrating the poetry of Danish poet Martin N Hansen in 2020.
+Haftor tours extensively in the UK and abroad and runs his own record label, Copperfly.